Jinjiang/translation-workflow-demo/README.md

 - Friendly translation workflow.
 - Able to show latest checkpoint for each language on the website.
-- Comparing to the current workflow on [Vue Router](https://github.com/vuejs/router/blob/6cc5b00d4ff0b5f45071de6d02c5984b3df3382f/.github/contributing.md#contributing-docs), no checkpoint branches are required, neither the manual update step.
+- Comparing to the current workflow on [Vue Router](https://github.com/vuejs/router/blob/6cc5b00d4ff0b5f45071de6d02c5984b3df3382f/.github/contributing.md#contributing-docs), neither checkpoint branches nor commit log format are required.
+- _People just need one more step to keep the `langMap.json` updated when each time they update their translations._

 ## Usage